kal1g3r/phishing-diploma-project/README.md

-# phishing-diploma-project
-Game-theoretic and machine learning models for phishing attack analysis.
 # Phishing Diploma Project

 This repository contains the implementation modules used in a diploma thesis on phishing attack modeling and analysis.